 - Grantmaking: One-year awards of $10,000.

-- Professional development: Artist awardees will participate in trainings facilitated by NACF and designed to provide education around project management, small business development, career advancement, and artistic development.
+- Professional development: Artist awardees will participate in trainings facilitated by NACF and its partner organizations that are designed to provide education around project management, small business development, career advancement, and artistic development.

 - Culturally Appropriate Evaluation: Support from NACF to develop project deliverables, outcomes and internal/external NACF program reports.